jake-jake-jake/steganocats/README.md

 ## Steganography is note cryptography

-Obligatory note that steganography is not encryption; but STEGANOCATS will happily hide your encrypted data in kitty pix.
+Obligatory note that steganography is not encryption; but Steganocats will happily hide your encrypted data in kitty pix.

 Photo: [meliha tunckanat](https://www.flickr.com/photos/tunckanat/4729470797/)